 active together at the same time tend to establish associative paths,

-so that when one of them is again active the other is also brought into
+at when one of them is again active the other is also brought into

 activity.
 Expressing the same truth in mental terms: If two facts or

 experiences occur together in consciousness, and one of them is later